Who We Are

 What We Do

 As digital technologies transform our economy, employees, employers and policy-makers have new opportunities to revolutionize the way we work.

-To appreciate what this means for Canadians, and to better understand how the COVID-19 pandemic affects the transition to the digital economy, the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Future Skills Centre are launching a Knowledge Synthesis Grant competition — the first partnership of this kind — on Skills and Work in the Digital Economy
+To appreciate what this means for Canadians, and to better understand how the COVID-19 pandemic affects the transition to the digital economy, the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Future Skills Centre launched in July 2020 a Knowledge Synthesis Grant competition on Skills and Work in the Digital Economy

 Working in the Digital Economy is one of 16 future challenge areas identified through Imagining Canada’s Future, a SSHRC initiative that mobilizes research on critical topics to address Canada’s long-term societal challenges and inform a better future for Canadians.

 For more information on the Knowledge Synthesis Grant competition process, please contact: firstname.lastname@example.org